-The information below explains how to configure the transactional replication settings for Informix in the Enable Transactional Log Settings dialog available from the Transactional Log Settings dialog available from the Transactional Setup > Manage option on the connection in the Metadata Explorer.
+The information below explains how to configure the transactional replication settings for Informix in the Enable Transactional Replication wizard or the Transactional Log Settings dialog available from the Transactional Setup > Manage option on the connection in the Metadata Explorer.

-When replicating from Informix using mirroring or synchronization, two transactional modes are available: Log Server Agent and Triggers.
+When replicating from Informix using mirroring or synchronization, two transactional modes are available: Log Server

+Agent and Triggers.